rodriguezh21/array-cardio/README.md

 ## **Description**

 _Project 4/30_.
-Great way to refresh on arrays, objects, sort, filter, and map functions.
+Great way to refresh on variables, methods, and DOM.
 Fun and easy project learning the basics of vanilla JavaScript, a creative course imparted by [Wes Bos](https://github.com/wesbos).

 ***